GM shows 13 electric vehicles as it tries to run with Tesla

 At an event for investors, dealers and analysts at its sprawling technical center in the Detroit suburb of Warren, Michigan, GM executives said the new vehicles would be built using modular chassis and drive systems for manufacturing simplicity.

 GM will be able to build trucks, cars, SUVs and even an autonomous shuttle based on the new systems, the company said.
 The global vehicles will include affordable transportation, work trucks, luxury SUVs and performance vehicles.
+CEO Mary Barra said GM will be able to build at a large scale, similar to its profitable full-size truck business.

-“What we have done is build a multi-brand, multi-segment EV strategy with economies of scale that rival our full-size truck business with much less complexity,” CEO Mary Barra said in a statement.
+“We want to put everyone in an EV, and we have what it takes to do it,” she said at a presentation for investors.

 Some of the new vehicles will be able to go from zero to 60 mph (97 kilometers per hour) in as little as three seconds — performance that rivals electric vehicle sales leader Tesla Inc.